snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 ### Deploy a backend pod

-The docker image of the pod is based on a well known swiss army knife style troublesooting container, https://github.com/nicolaka/netshoot/.
+The docker image of the pod is based on a well known swiss army knife style container for network troubleshooting, https://github.com/nicolaka/netshoot/.
-The binaries of the above popen(3) server and crictl are copied to the docker image.
+More specifically, the binaries of the namespacepopen(3) server and crictl are copied to the docker image.
 ```
 cat > Dockerfile <<END
 FROM nicolaka/netshoot